-Marc Cloosterman is the CEO of VIM Group, a leading agency for brand transformation.
-For the last 13 years Marc and his team have been specializing in making brand change happen.
-They help entrepreneurs navigate through the journey of bringing their brands to life.
-VIM Group operates globally for large national and international corporations, with clients from Japan to LA and anything in-between.
+Marc Cloosterman is the CEO of VIM Group, a leading firm in brand transformation.
+For the last 30 years Marc and his team have been specializing in making brand change happen.
+They help organizations navigate through the journey of bringing their brands to life.
+VIM Group operates globally for large national and international corporations, with clients from Japan to LA and anywhere in-between.

-Here are some highlights from our chat, you can see the full interview in the video below.
+Here are some highlights from our chat, you can watch the full interview in the video below.

 The space is changing as we speak, a lot of people talk about brand transformation and digital transformation.
-A rebrand is a change of the appearance, or the positioning that comes in the mind of clients.
-Brand transformation in the digital world happens every day as an array of initiatives to become digitally fit and keep up with the times.
+Brand transformation in the digital world happens every day as an array of initiatives to create a digitally fit expression and keep up with the times.

-The semantics of the word « rebrand » is often times the first conversation Marc has with clients.
+Semantics of the word « rebrand » is often times the first conversation Marc has with clients.
 Is it a small brand evolution or do they have a reason to make bigger steps?
-Understanding the rationale of what is the challenge a brand is trying to solve and what are the opportunities that will arise from the transformation is key.
+Understanding the rationale of what the challenge is a brand is trying to solve and what are the opportunities that will arise from the transformation is key.

-A Rebrand, in the way Marc sees it, is a process of changing and keeping up with the times.
-15 years ago a rebrand would be just changing a signage.
+A rebrand, in the way Marc sees it, is a process of changing and keeping up with the times.
+15 years ago, a rebrand would mean starting with changing the signage.
 Today there are so many touch points – everywhere you express your brand, and you have to take any change across all those channels and touch points.
 It seems easy but it becomes increasingly complex because you need to analyze how your customer journey and touch points are related and function together.

 Challenges for brands in the digital era